ucbrise/anna/README.md

 4. Build KVS, run:<br />
 `bash scripts/build_release.sh`.<br />
 (This command will build a KVS that provides last-writer-win consistency.
-Lattice composition of other consistency levels can be found in `./kvs/include`)
+Lattice composition for other consistency levels can be found in `kvs/include`)

 ## IP Configuration:
 For each server node: